gilliorem/philosophers/README.md

 *What does that mean ?*

 A process has [1] to [many] threads.
-Unlike a multi-sequence-program, a multi-threads-program will not execute the code in sequence (top down).
+Unlike a multi-sequence-program, a multi-thread-program will not execute the code in sequence (top down).
 One program can execute multiple threads concurrently.

-The main thread is the one running the program.
+*The main thread being the the one running the program.*

 In a multi-threading program,
 the instructions run synchronously (well not exactly), it depends on the OS scheduler.